Understanding HDL: The Good Cholesterol and Its Functionality

 And I’ll be honest — I was very sad to learn that with HDL, the higher number is not always better. 😢

-For years we believed more HDL meant more protection, but newer research shows that isn’t always true.
+For years, we believed that more HDL meant more protection, but newer research shows that isn’t always true.
 Some women with very high HDL actually have dysfunctional HDL.

 Let’s break down what that means — in simple, clear terms.